 Metabolism is a little like saying: (Over training or Fat) in society today, their often taken out of context even blamed or used as scape-goats if results of poor exercise or weight loss progress does not show itself quickly.

 The truth is: The Metabolism is not a simple process, it varies, there is no one size fits all.
-Metabolism is about energy expenditure: enzymes that break-down food into ATP, (Adenosine Triphosphate) which in turn provides energy at a cellular level; while tracking and dispersing nourishment to where its needed, keeping the internal organs, brain, lean muscle, bone mass etc. nourished.
+Metabolism is about energy expenditure: enzymes that break-down food into ATP, (Adenosine Triphosphate) which in turn provides energy at a cellular level; while tracking and dispersing nourishment to where its needed, keeping the internal organs, brain, lean muscle and bone mass etc., nourished.